JunhuiShen/IPC_project/3D_IPC/Readme.md

-# 3D IPC — Incremental Potential Contact Simulation
+# 3D IPC — Corotated Elasticity Simulation

-A 3D physics simulation of deformable triangle meshes using **Incremental Potential Contact (IPC)** and solved with a **nonlinear Gauss–Seidel solver**.
+A 3D physics simulation of deformable triangle meshes using a corotated elasticity model and solved with a nonlinear Gauss–Seidel solver.

-The simulator is designed for experimenting with different strategies for:
+The simulator is designed for experimenting with:

-- broad-phase collision candidate detection
-- collision-safe Newton step filtering
-- initial guess generation

-These components can be swapped to compare different algorithmic variants.
+- modular energy / gradient / Hessian assembly
+- local nonlinear solvers
+- different simulation setups and constraints

 ## Requirements

 - C++17 compiler (GCC 9+, Clang 10+, or MSVC 2019+)
 - CMake 3.10+
 - Eigen3

 ## Build